mu-stardash/Russian-Fiction-Text-Document-Analysis/README.md

 The main file is interface_NLP.py, which must be run.
 For this, such environments as Anaconda (Spyder), Visual Studio Code can be used. interface_NLP.py creates a program interface and handles push buttons.
 You can try to insert, for example, works from this site: http://shmelev.lit-info.ru/shmelev/proza/solnce-mertvyh/solnce-mertvyh.htm
-After adding the link, click Add and the program will start its work # (you should wait about 3-5 minutes).
+After adding the link, click Add and the program will start its work (you should wait about 3-5 minutes!
+Don't worry if the app says "Not responding").

 Along with the main file, the following files should be present in the folder:
 - appearance.py is an algorithm for finding the appearance of characters